-I knew I would be able to have relations with Todd’s mom moments after Todd introduced us.
-She gave me extra looks when she knew her son wasn’t looking.
-Those looks informed me that all she needed was a thumbs-up to start the proceedings.
+I had no idea that Todd would prove to be the exception to just about every rule I thought I knew regarding how to attract a woman when we became friends, but moments after he introduced me to his mom, I knew I would be able to have relations with her.
+She wasn’t shy, or coy, but she avoided giving me extra looks when she knew her son was looking.
+Those penetrating looks informed me that all she needed was a thumbs-up to start the proceedings.
 If Todd’s mom was attractive, my humility wouldn’t permit me to write such a thing, but there were reasons that a 40-something female made it clear that her intentions with her son’s 20-year-old friend were less than honorable, and most of those reasons had more to do with her marketability than mine.

-Todd’s mom wore a frayed, yellow T-shirt that read, “Smell the magic” with an arrow pointing down.
+Todd’s mom wore a frayed, yellow T-shirt that said something funny on it.
 Her hairdo led observers to believe she spent quite a bit of money on oils, and a considerable amount of time curling.
-I wasn’t able to determine if either of these enhancements were natural or not, but judging by her overall appearance, my educated guess was that the woman hadn’t darkened the door of a beauty salon since Mikhail Gorbachev stepped down as general secretary.
-She also wore a what-are-you-looking-at? expression that led one to think an apology might be necessary, until it could be determined that this was her natural expression.
+I wasn’t able to determine if either of these enhancements were natural or not, but judging by her overall appearance, my educated guess was that the woman hadn’t darkened the door of a beauty salon since Mikhail Gorbachev stepped down as the Russian general secretary.
+She also wore a what-are-you-looking-at? expression that led one to think an apology might be necessary, until it could be determined that this was her natural facial expression.

 After she extended that invitation, and Todd gauged my reaction to it, Todd’s mom shot me another extra look, over Todd’s shoulder that said, “Those pants of yours will be coming off!”
 No full-grown woman had been that attracted to me at that point in my life, so her extra looks were quite a turn-on, even though there were things going on with her that my young mind could not yet process.

-She also said snarky, bitter things that slipped beyond the definition of cool to a dreaded arena few can escape of one trying too hard.
-I’m sure that cynical bitterness did not lead her to name her only-begotten son Todd, and I do not believe that his mom’s near palpable hatred of men had anything to do with her sentencing him to a life of misery with a moniker like that.
+She also said snarky, bitter things that slipped beyond the definition of cool to a dreaded arena few can escape of trying too hard.
+I’m sure that cynical bitterness did not lead her to name her only-begotten son Todd, and I do not believe that his mom’s near palpable hatred of men had anything to do with her sentencing her son to a life of misery with the moniker.
 I’m sure she just liked the sound of the name.

-Most people don’t consider it possible to curse a child with a name.
+Most people don’t consider it plausible to curse a child with a name.
 Even a person with an odd, one-syllable sound attached to their identity is not cursed, naysayers might add.
 A child can go onto achieve great things as an adult, in spite of their name.
-For an example, we need look no further than the illustrious career of Aldous Huxley.
+The illustrious career of Aldous Huxley is but one example.
 They can gain acceptance among their peers, they can be happy, and they can escape anything put before them.
 A name is a trivial concern in the grand scheme of things.
-Contrarians have to admit that some names might cripple a child, such as those that rhyme with embarrassing body functions, but seldom will a parent intentionally set out to hinder their offspring in such a manner.
+Even the most vocal contrarians would have to admit that some names might cripple a child, such as those that rhyme with embarrassing body functions, but seldom will a parent intentionally set out to hinder their offspring in such a manner.

 And then there’s Todd.
 Naming a child Todd might not seem cruel, on the surface, as it’s a rather common name in American society today that dates back to medieval England.
 It means “fox”, as in “clever or cunning”.
-Chances are everyone knows at least one Todd, and most don’t presume that the name boxes them into any sort of predestination.
+Chances are everyone knows at least one Todd, and most don’t presume that the name boxes the recipient of such a name into any sort of predestination.
 They might consider the notion irrational, but I would venture to guess that most of those that believe that do not have the name Todd.

 “Come on!”
 I said, “You’re 19!”
 I was a naïve 20-year-old, and I was not difficult to fool.
 I didn’t know that at the time, of course, but I sensed a certain susceptibility that I would have to expend effort to defeat.
 Even with that acknowledgement, I thought the idea they were trying to sell me was beyond the pale.

 Todd did not willingly reveal his story.
-I had to prompt the revelation, after I tired of the tension between us.
+I had to prompt the revelation, after I tired of the silent tension occurring between us.